mvolkmann/blog/src/dart.md

 }

 main() {
-  dynamic b = XMLBuilder();
+  // This must be declared dynamic in order for noSuchMethod to work. dynamic b = XMLBuilder();

   // Dart requires named arguments to follow positional arguments.
   // This uses named arguments to describe XML attributes
   // and positional arguments to represent child elements and text content.